(Disclosure: Some of the links below may be affiliate links)

 All payments through the application are free in CHF and EUR.
 Most bank accounts offer free payments in CHF, at least.

 The Debit Visa card of Zak is free.
 You can withdraw money for free at all Bank Cler ATMs.
 If you withdraw cash at other ATMs, you will pay 2 CHF per withdrawal in CHF and 5 CHF in EUR.
-This limitation could be an issue if you have no ATM from Bank Cler close to you.
-You will have to pay 5 CHF per withdrawal if you withdraw money abroad.
+This limitation could be an issue if you have no ATM from Bank Cler nearby.
+You must pay 5 CHF per withdrawal if you withdraw money abroad.

 If you pay with a Debit Visa card in Switzerland or abroad, transactions will be free.

-Unfortunately, even though there are no fees for Zak abroad, the exchange rate is not favorable to the users.
+Unfortunately, even though there are no fees for Zak abroad, the exchange rate is unfavorable to the users.
 Generally, users have seen about a 2.5% surcharge on the exchange rate when using this card.
-This makes it very poor for using abroad or in foreign currencies online.
+This makes it very poor abroad or in foreign currencies online.

 You can also deposit cash for free at a Bank Cler ATM.
 This is interesting because very few neo-banks allow this.